Don and Amy Rogers – Founder / Intl. Director

 Life is an adventure when God is in control.
 After graduating from Pepperdine University and wearing multiple hats in a ramen noodle company for two years (yes, ramen noodles), Diana found herself longing to make a difference in the workplace.
 Giving up control of her life and trusting God’s plans, she found herself as the Child Sponsorship Coordinator for ELI in 2008.
 This position was more than she could have asked for or imagined.
 It was in line with her dream to be a bridge between the rich and the poor and work with the Body of Christ to see God’s Kingdom advanced.
 Diana manages sponsorships on the USA side for all 1,000+ orphans and students throughout our established Children’s Homes and schools in Kenya, South Sudan and DR Congo.
 She feels like a proud momma every time she talks about the children in ELI’s care.

-JIM CAYA – DIRECTOR OF INTERNATIONAL IMPLEMENTATION
+JIM CAYA – COO and DIRECTOR OF INTERNATIONAL IMPLEMENTATION

 Jim has engaged business within ministry contexts for over eight years.
 He has experience in five continents with his most notable contributions being in South East Asia and East Africa.
 Whether it be in social enterprise, organization development, or investment analysis, Jim’s desire has been to see leaders developed to strengthen the Kingdom.
 Most recently Jim spent the last couple of years living in Kenya helping to provide organizational sustainability to ELI through business ventures.
 As the Director of International Implementation he looks forward to helping the organization refine and strengthen its strategic approach to poverty alleviation and discipleship.